 or main

 branch(whichever is the default) of the repository, which allows github to pick up the workflow.
-This is a github limitation, and more info can be found on the following github issueNote that if you are already having a project setup on Applanga and you want to test the pull command, all key's that you want to pull should be tagged with app:translations.json
+This is a github limitation, and more info can be found on the following github issueNote that if you are already having a project setup on Applanga and you want to test the pull command, all keys that you want to pull should be tagged with app:translations.json

 , because of the current Cli configuration example.
 For more info see the Applanga Cli documentation.

-To the trigger the applanga-pull
+To trigger the applanga-pull

 workflow a webhook endpoint has to be configured in the projects settings page on applanga.